 Bruce Dutton - Manager, Superannuation & Trusts

-Bruce joined the Board in 1994 and has over 35 years’ experience in the superannuation industry.
+Bruce joined the Board in 1994 and has over 35 years of experience in the superannuation industry.
 Prior to joining the staff, he worked for Tower for 10 years in its actuarial and superannuation divisions.
 Bruce manages the administration and compliance team.

-The Committee maintains a conflicts of interest policy and each Committee member is required to disclose interests which the member believes may have the potential to lead to conflicts or may be relevant to the perception of their conduct as a member of the Committee.
+The Committee maintains a conflict of interest policy, and each Committee member is required to disclose interests which the member believes may have the potential to lead to conflicts or may be relevant to the perception of their conduct as a member of the Committee.

 The Committee oversees the implementation of the investment strategy for each Fund which involves investing that Fund’s assets (excluding forests and forest land) in The New Zealand Anglican Church Pension Board Investment Trust (Investment Trust), an underlying investment fund of which Christian KiwiSaver are the trustee.

-The scheme employs professional investment management staff who invest most of the Investment Trust’s investments directly.
-The management are also accountable for:
+The scheme employ professional investment management staff who are accountable for: